cosmos/cosmos/README.md

 ### Initial Gnut Distribution and Issuance

-The initial distribution of gnut tokens and validators on Genesis will go to the genesis-validators, the GnuClear foundation, GnuClear supporters, and a bounty pool.
+The initial distribution of gnut tokens and validators on Genesis will go to the genesis-validators (33%), the GnuClear foundation (17%), and funders of a crowdsale (50%).

 #### Genesis Validators

-Of the 100 initial available validator spots, 50 of them will be occupied by distinct genesis-validators around the globe.
+Of the 100 initial available validator spots, 33 of them will be occupied by distinct genesis-validators around the globe.
 Each gensesis-validator will have 200,000 vesting gnuts, and will begin as active validators.
 Vesting gnuts are gnuts with the restriction that they cannot be transferred.
 Vesting gnuts will